alexxijielu/paired_cell_inpainting/README.md

 To reproduce the results comparable to those presented in the manuscript (both in terms of training the model and in extracting features), the full datasets used are required.
 For your convenience, for the human model, we provide scripts to automatically download and preprocess all of the images from the Human Protein Atlas.

 NOTE:
-All steps will assume the user is in the "human_model" directory
+All steps will assume the user is in the "human_model" directory, unless otherwise noted (the download_hpa.py, segment_and_crop_human_atlas.py, and filter_dataset_by_number.py files are hardcoded to be executed from within the directories they reside in.)

 ## Downloading the Full Images:
 1. To download images from the Human Protein Atlas, we have included a python script under /data_download/download_hpa.py To run, call "python download_hpa.py".